It's a New Day in Public Health.

 Appendix E: Confidentiality and Security Statement of Understanding

 - FAHSC Coalition Assessment Tool 1/2000

 - Matrix of Healthy Start Standards and Criteria

 Infant Risk Screening Form

-This website provides Healthy Start screening and service reports to county health departments, Healthy Start coalitions, and Department of Health headquarters staff.
-A username and password are needed to access this site at:
+The Healthy Start Reports provides prenatal and infant risk screening and service reports to county health departments, Healthy Start coalitions, and Florida Department of Health staff.

 Health Management System: Entering Medicaid Insurance Information

 This user guide addresses how to enter Insurance information in the Health Management System.